splunk/splunk-sdk-ruby/README.md

 ## License

-The Splunk Software Development Kit for Java is licensed under the Apache License 2.0.
+The Splunk Software Development Kit for Ruby is licensed under the Apache License 2.0.
 Details can be found in the file LICENSE.

 ## This SDK is a Preview Release